OpenTermsArchive/contrib-versions/Xing/Terms of Service.md

 *   A. General Terms and Conditions for using the XING service
     1. Subject and basis for using XING
     2. Conditions of use, conclusion of contract and warranties upon conclusion of contract
-    3. Right of cancellation for consumers
+    3. Right of withdrawal for consumers
     4. General obligations of the user and special provisions for using the social network
     5. Changes to services and contractual terms
     6. Fees, billing, invoicing, payment terms